aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 ## Setup UI and Get access token

-Follow the instructions [here](../swb-ui/README.md#deploy-ui-to-aws) to deploy UI to AWS and navigate to the website URL provided.
+Follow the instructions [here](../swb-ui/README.md#deploy-ui-to-aws) to deploy the SWB UI to AWS.

 # Test the API